 The workshop will describe the nature of structural dissociation and its various levels of complexity and how to identify its many symptoms.
 Participants will be informed about a practical and theoretically sound, phase-oriented approach to treating the “whole” client or patient while dealing effectively with dissociative parts and with the difficult issues in which dissociation may play a major role, such as self-harm, substance abuse, eating problems, and unstable relational patterns.
 Phase-oriented treatment consists of:

 - personality (re)integration and rehabilitation.

-This workshop will also introduce the role of disorganize attachment in complex trauma.
-Fundamentally disorganized attachment styles make a person vulnerable to dissociative disorders in later life.
+This workshop will also introduce the role of disorganised attachment in complex trauma.
+Fundamentally disorganised attachment styles make a person vulnerable to dissociative disorders in later life.
 An infant is biologically wired to attach to the caregiver.
-According to Bowlby’s definition, attachment is related to seeking care and help, and soothing when facing environmental threats or in times of perceived loneliness and distress Complex trauma can develop as the result of ccumulative traumas in the infant, which leads to the persistent activation of the defense system.
-Typically the attachment figure either does not protect the child from traumatic experiences (neglect) or is the perpetrator of repeated maltreatment.
-Conflicting and persistent activation of the attachment and the defense system is the hallmark of attachment disorganization.
+According to Bowlby’s definition, attachment is related to seeking care and help, and soothing when facing environmental threats or in times of perceived loneliness and distress Complex trauma can develop as the result of cumulative traumas in the infant, which leads to the persistent activation of the defence system.
+Typically, the attachment figure either does not protect the child from traumatic experiences (neglect) or is the perpetrator of repeated maltreatment.
+Conflicting and persistent activation of the attachment and the defence system is the hallmark of attachment disorganisation.
 Implications for treatment and the application of EMDR will be discussed.

-The workshop’s emphasis is on understanding and treating the more complexly traumatized clients or patients.
+The workshop’s emphasis is on understanding and treating the more complexly traumatised clients or patients.
 The workshop will include a brief overview of theory, didactics, role plays, and video presentations.